-Dental scaling, cleaning and root planing, also known as prophylaxisis is the safe removal of plaque and calculus from the teeth and below the gums.
-When plaque is allowed to remain of the surfaces of the teeth and gum line, it can cause irritation, swelling, and gingivitis.
+Dental scaling, cleaning also known as oral prophylaxis is the safe removal of plaque and calculus from the teeth and below the gums.
+When plaque is allowed to remain of the surfaces of the teeth and gum line, it can cause irritation, inflammation and gingivitis.

 Scaling effectively removes plaque, bacteria and debris from the areas that your toothbrush and floss aren't capable of reaching.